joedapotato/DS1002/README.md

-# DS1002
+# DS1002 - SP24
-DS 1002 - Programming for Data Science
+DS 1002 - Programming for Data Science in the Spring 2024 semester at UVA.